matrix-org/matrix-spec-proposals/proposals/1721-rename-cas-to-sso.md

    `/_matrix/client/r0/login/cas/redirect`: they should issue a redirect to their configured single-sign-on system.

-4. Servers should probably rename the post-authentication callback endpoint `/_matrix/client/r0/login/sso/ticket` instead of `/_matrix/client/r0/login/cas/ticket`.
-Note, however, that this name is only a suggestion: the full name of this endpoint is implementation-specific.

-5. Servers which support `m.login.sso` should make sure they update their [login fallback page](https://matrix.org/docs/spec/client_server/r0.4.0.html#login-fallback) to understand the new login type.
+4. Servers which support `m.login.sso` should make sure they update their [login fallback page](https://matrix.org/docs/spec/client_server/r0.4.0.html#login-fallback) to understand the new login type.